EngPeterAtef/Compilers_Lab/README.md

-### This repo coontains lexical analysis for compilers in Python.
+### This repo contains lexical analysis for compilers in Python.